EAT-JBCOMMUNITY/EAT/README.md

-In order to synchronize the dependency versions of eap-additional-testsuite with the component versions of the equivalent server you can run the additional-testsuite using -Dstandalone or -Dserver-integration property.
+In order to synchronize the dependency versions of EAT with the component versions of the equivalent server you can run the additional-testsuite using -Dstandalone or -Dserver-integration property.

 Standalone Mode
 ---------------